ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/solid/solid-single-responsibility-principle.md

-# SOLID Single Responsibility Principle
+# SOLID Single Responsibility Principle (SRP)

 Robert C. Martin:
 [srp.pdf](https://web.archive.org/web/20150202200348/http://www.objectmentor.com/resources/articles/srp.pdf)
 > There should never be more than one reason for a class to change.

 This `principle` is `violated` when `two or more actors` `use the same class`.

 By an actor means a person or a group of people.
+Actor that's the single reason to change a module.

 ### Example of violation the principle